JakeSteam/blog-fiction/_drafts/delusions-of-grandeur.md

 ---
-title: Delusions of grandeur, how to not die
+title: Delusions of grandeur, or how to not die
 author: Jake Lee
 layout: post
 image: /assets/images/2023/